Hamilton, Ontario: Education

 Four school boards administer public education for students from kindergarten through high school.
 The Hamilton-Wentworth District School Board manages 93 public schools, while the Hamilton-Wentworth Catholic District School Board operates 57 schools in the greater Hamilton area.
 The Conseil scolaire Viamonde operates one elementary and one secondary school (École secondaire Georges-P.-Vanier) in the area, and the Conseil scolaire catholique MonAvenir operates two elementary schools and one secondary school.

 Calvin Christian School, Providence Christian School and Timothy Christian School are independent Christian elementary schools.
 Hamilton District Christian High School, Rehoboth Christian High School and Guido de Bres Christian High School are independent Christian high schools in the area.
 Both HDCH and Guido de Brès participate in the city's interscholastic athletics.
 Hillfield Strathallan College is on the West Hamilton mountain and is a CAIS member, non-profit school for children from early Montessori ages through grade twelve and has around 1,300 students.
 Columbia International College is Canada's largest private boarding high school, with 1,700 students from 73 countries.

 The Dundas Valley School of Art is an independent art school founded in the city in 1964.
 In 1998, as a joint venture with McMaster University, a full-time diploma program was launched for students.
 The Hamilton Conservatory for the Arts is home to many of the area's young actors, dancers, musicians, singers and visual artists.
 The school is known for having a keyboard studio, dance studios, art and sculpting studios, gallery space and a 300-seat recital hall.

 Hamilton is home to two think tanks, the Centre for Cultural Renewal and Cardus, which deals with social architecture, culture, urbanology, economics and education and also publishes the LexView Policy Journal and Comment Magazine.

+Brock University of St. Catharines, Ontario had a satellite campus till its sale in 2020.